emigdioz/gplab_LS/README.md

 New features will be listed below as soon as are implemented

-- Parametrized tree structures for local optima study
+- Parametrized tree structures for local optimum study
 - Speed up on tree to string conversion routines (overall performance should be better)
+- Local search for symbolic regression problems
+- Preliminary local search for classification problems

 Installation
 ------------

-Just add gplab_z to matlab paths and use it!
-Original functionality is intact
+Just add gplab_LS to matlab paths and use it!

 How to
 ------

 New parameters:

 `useLS = 1` if use function set with parameters, `useLS = 0` regular GPLAB.
-Change the parameter `setfunctions` to include parameter, example: `setfunctions(p,'parameter(1)*plus',2,'parameter(2)*times',2)`

 `LSbest = 1` 1 if apply only to best individual per generation